 A completionist will think: should I document this feature?
 I must document all of my features.

 A completionist will think: should I ensure my feature is covered by unit tests?
 I must cover all of my code with unit tests.
 I cannot possibly ship without 100% unit test coverage on all of these crappy features I felt psychologically compelled to include.

-A completionist will think: do i care about this potential user group?
+A completionist will think: do I care about this potential user group?
 I must attract all possible user groups, so yes, I must tailor my application to suit this group as well.
 It would be leaving money-on-the-table not to!